 The District's cash consists of cash on hand, demand, and time deposits.
 The District's investments consist of the State of Oregon Treasurer's Local Government Investment Pool (LGIP), and U.S. Treasury Obligations.
-The investments are stated at cost which approximates fair value.
+The investments are stated at fair value.